 First, define your social media goals

-Before you start publishing content in social media, you should take a step back and look at the bigger picture.
+Before publishing content on social media, you should take a step back and look at the bigger picture.
 First, think about a comprehensive social media plan.
 Start by defining the purpose and goals of your social media marketing.

-Setting objectives makes it easier to measure your social media return on investment (ROI).
-I'm sure you've heard of SMART Goals (Specific, Measurable, Attainable, Relevant, and Time-bound).
+Setting objectives makes measuring your social media return on investment (ROI) easier.
+You've likely heard of SMART Goals (Specific, Measurable, Attainable, Relevant, and Time-bound).
 Having SMART goals means that you can communicate tangible results to your organisation (or your manager).

-Depending on the objects you have defined, you should track the correct metrics.
+You should track the correct metrics depending on the objects you have defined.
 Social media metrics show data related to the success of your content and its impact on your audience on social media platforms.
 These metrics can include data about your audience, posts, sharings and all other interactions on your social media platforms.
 Track all of your social media content across all platforms.

 Evaluate and test different campaigns.
 In social media, things change fast.
 New platforms are emerging, while others are undergoing significant demographic changes.
 Continuous testing helps you understand what works and what doesn't so that you can refine your social media plan.